mufflyt/workforce/README.md

   mutate(`Original Certification Year` = recode(`Original Certification Year`, "2004" = "2013", "2011" = "2013", "2012" = "2013", "2018" = "2018", "2007" = "2013", "1997" = "2013", "2002" = "2013", "2005" = "2013", "2006" = "2013", "1994" = "2013", "2010" = "2013", "1998" = "2013", "2008" = "2013", "1987" = "2013", "1999" = "2013", "1984" = "2013", "2009" = "2013", "2001" = "2013", "2003" = "2013", "1990" = "2013", "1993" = "2013", "2013" = "2013", "2000" = "2013", "1995" = "2013", "1992" = "2013", "1988" = "2013", "1982" = "2013", "1996" = "2013", "1991" = "2013"))
 ```

-Lastly we confirmed FPMRS status by NPI taxonomy code.

-## OBGYN FPMRS
 * [NPI List of Board-Certified with FPMRS taxonomy code](https://npiregistry.cms.hhs.gov/) - I searched for the text string `female pelvic medicine` in the USA for individuals and not offices/hospitals.
 The downside of the NPI database is that taxonomy code/subspecialty code is self-described.
 ![NPPES Search Image](https://www.dropbox.com/s/j6p3dtb83tw12aa/NPPES_search.png?raw=1)
 ![NPPES Search Results Image](https://www.dropbox.com/s/ff6u1464yppm8fh/NPPES_search_results.png?raw=1)
 We were able to find FPMRS board certification from the NPI database.

 * [NPPES NPI Registry Downloadable file](https://download.cms.gov/nppes/NPI_Files.html) - I searched for the text string `female pelvic medicine` in the USA for individuals and not offices/hospitals.
 This NPI data is available as a downloaded file that is HUGE so it breaks a one core system like R.  This is the raw output of the NPI data file from NPPES.
 I outputed the data from JMP as a txt file where I filtered.
+The taxonomy codes are set by the National Uniform Claim Committee (https://www.dropbox.com/s/2vmbbk6s6hxxiv9/nucc_taxonomy_191.csv?raw=1).

 ![NPPES Search Results Image](https://www.dropbox.com/s/g7axl25cmp5uwne/NPPES%20data%20dissemination%20page.png?raw=1)

 [Data file of NPPES numbers](https://www.dropbox.com/s/lxz0azg5rakkz73/only_docs_npidata_pfile_20050523-20200510_no_filter.txt?raw=1) -